rob-myers/rob-myers.github.io/articles/objective.md

 > Because [NPC](https://tvtropes.org/pmwiki/pmwiki.php/Main/NonPlayerCharacter) behaviour is more interesting than any particular game.
 > An environment is needed to make it meaningful, fixed narratives/missions are not.

-We'll focus on compositional [navigation](https://en.wikipedia.org/wiki/Navigation_mesh)-based behaviour.
-The environment will be driven by thousands of Traveller-based assets.
+We'll focus on combining [navigation](https://en.wikipedia.org/wiki/Navigation_mesh)-based behaviour, using thousands of Traveller-based assets.
 Here's an example.

 <div